sp4c38/kniffel/README.md

 This is a game which makes the populare game Kniffel playable on your computer using python with pygame.

 ## Installation
-This game is currently only avalible on test.pypi.org.
-If the python packager `pip` is installed run:
+Kniffel game is currently only avalible on test.pypi.org.

+##### Prerequisites
+- pygame version 2.0.0.dev10 (using pre-release because it fixes many issues from currently last released pygame version 1.9.6)
+- works with python3.7 and python3.8 (not tested on other versions)
+- pip must be installed

+If all prerequisites are satisfied run:

 ```
-$ pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple sp4c38s-kniffel
+$ pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple kniffelGame
 ```
 `--index-url` tells pip to install from the test python package index
 <br>